Websites for septic services providers that work 'round the clock

 License, hours, address, structured data.

-PA contractor license, PSMA cert, hours, address, schema for LocalBusiness + Service + AreaServed.
-Every footer is part of your SEO surface area, not decoration — duplicated across every page so AI search has consistent entity data.
+State contractor license, PSMA cert, hours, address, and schema for LocalBusiness plus Service plus AreaServed.
+Every footer is part of your SEO surface area, duplicated across every page so AI search has consistent entity data.

 1 / 8